Szolnok: Location and physical geography

 Szolnok is located in the heart of the Great Hungarian Plain, at the confluence of the Tisza and Zagyva rivers.
 It lies about 100 km east-southeast from Budapest.
 The climate of the area is continental, with hot summers following relatively mild winters.
 The region is one of the sunniest in Europe; the average precipitation is about 490 mm annually.

 Climate

-Szolnok has a humid continental climate (Dfb).
+Szolnok has a humid continental climate (Köppen: Dfa) closely bordering on a humid subtropical climate (Cfa).
+The annual average temperature of Szolnok is 11.4 C, and the warmest July has an average temperature of 22.6 C, while January is the only month below freezing, with an average temperature of -0.5 C. The annual precipitation is 531.7 mm, of which January is the month with the least precipitation at 25.4 mm, while June is the month with the most precipitation at 69.0 mm.
+Temperature extremes ranged from -24.5 C on January 13, 2003 to 40.4 C on July 20, 2007.

 History

 Earliest settlement

 The area was first settled in the Paleolithic era.
 The first known inhabitants lived in temporary tent-like structures made from reeds, or in more permanent dwellings made of hides draped over wooden poles.
 They were hunters of mammoth, reindeer, deer, and boar.
 Archeologists have also found stone tools from this era, some made of flint.

 Fishing equipment such as hooks and weights from nets, dating from the Neolithic era, shows the increasing importance of fishing in the peoples' lives.
 These were usually made from clay, as were ritual statues of gods, bulls, and stylized women.
 In Szandaszőlős, a suburb of Szolnok, a permanent Neolithic era settlement was discovered.

 By the Mesolithic era, the inhabitants of the area had settled into permanent villages, where they practiced agriculture and animal husbandry.
 Reconstructions of these settlements can be seen in Szolnok's Damjanich János Museum.
 The houses of this era were largely made of wood.
 They utilized carts for transporting goods and large earthenware granaries for storing grain.

 In the Bronze Age, new people arrived in the Carpathian Basin.
 In Tószeg, a neighbor of Szolnok, a large settlement was established, with houses built with thick adobe walls.
 The villagers kept horses, pigs, and sheep, as well as collecting clams from the river.
 Certain artifacts have been found, such as bronze tools, swords, and shells, which suggest long-distance trade.

 The Romans were not able to establish permanent settlements on the Alföld (modern-day eastern Hungary), so in the time before the arrival of the Hungarians in 896, the area was populated by Scythians, Celts, and Sarmatians.
 A number of artifacts have been found from the Scythian era in Szolnok and in the area surrounding it.
 During the building of the Zagyva River dikes, remnants of a Scythian settlement were found, including iron pots and other pottery.